Prateekkumar12345/Lyfe-Health-App-Inc./README.md

 | **GitHub Copilot-style inline AI** | Boilerplate for React components, Tailwind class patterns, and TypeScript types during iterative edits. |
 | **Vercel (deployment)** | Hosting the production build; deployment logs used to verify build success. |

-*Note: No Figma AI or Framer was used in this build.
-Design was implemented directly in code with Tailwind, informed by the reference Vercel prototype and cpacanada.ca content structure.*

 ---